Caning of Michael Fay

-In 1994, a court in Singapore sentenced an American teenager, Michael Fay (born May 30th, 1975), to be lashed six times with a cane for violating the Vandalism Act.
+In 1994, the District Court in Singapore sentenced an American teenager, Michael Peter Fay, to be lashed six times with a cane for violating the Vandalism Act.
 This caused a temporary strain in relations between Singapore and the United States.

-Fay was arrested for stealing road signs and vandalizing 18 cars over a ten-day period in September 1993.
-Fay pled guilty, but he later claimed that he was advised that such a plea would preclude caning and that his confession was false, that he never vandalized any cars, and that the only crime he committed was stealing road signs.
-Although caning is a routine court sentence in Singapore, Fay's sentence garnered controversy and was widely covered in the media in the United States, as it was believed to be the first judicial corporal punishment involving an American citizen.
-The number of cane strokes in Fay's sentence was ultimately reduced from six to four after United States officials requested leniency, and the sentence was carried out on May 5th, 1994.
+Fay was arrested for stealing road signs and vandalising 18 cars over a ten-day period in September 1993.
+He pled guilty, but later said that he was advised that such a plea would preclude caning, his confession was false, he had never vandalized any cars and that the only crime he committed was stealing road signs.
+Although caning is not an uncommon court sentence in Singapore, Fay's sentence garnered controversy and was widely covered in the media in the United States, as it was believed to be the first judicial corporal punishment involving an American citizen.
+The number of cane strokes in Fay's sentence was ultimately reduced from six to four after United States officials requested leniency.
+The sentence was carried out on 5 May 1994.

-Early life
+Background

-Fay's parents divorced when he was a child.
-After living with his father for a time, he was sent to Singapore to live with his mother and stepfather, where he was enrolled in the Singapore American School.
+Fay was born on 30 May 1975.
+Fay's parents divorced when he was aged eight.
+He grew up in the United States, attending a boarding school near Pittsburgh before moving to Kettering, Ohio with his father in 1991.
+In 1992, he moved to Singapore to live with his mother and stepfather in the Regency Park neighborhood, where he was enrolled in the Singapore American School.
+In summer 1993, Fay opted to work as a waiter at the Hard Rock Café rather than returning to the United States for the school holidays.

+Incident

 Theft and vandalism in Singapore

-In September 1993, 67 cars were vandalized in various neighborhoods of Singapore.
-The damage included spray painting and being pelted with eggs, and at least one had its windshield smashed.
+In September 1993, 67 cars were vandalised in various neighbourhoods of Singapore.
+The damage included spray painting and egging and at least one had its windshield smashed.

-The Singapore police eventually arrested two teenagers who were driving a car similar to one that witnesses had described as being involved in the vandalism.
+On 6 October, the Singapore Police Force arrested two teenagers who were driving a car similar to one that witnesses had described as being involved in the vandalism.
 During questioning, the two gave seven names, all male students from the Singapore American School and ISS International School, whom police tracked down and raided.
-They found about 67 stolen items, including a telephone booth and road signs.
+They found about 41 stolen items, including a telephone booth and road signs.
 Fay was one of these students.

-He later claimed that he had been intimidated and threatened during the police interrogation, and maintained that he had been advised such a plea would preclude caning and that his confession was false, that he never vandalized any cars, and that the only crime he committed was stealing signs.
+Fay was arrested on 6 October.
+He later stated that he had been assaulted, intimidated and threatened during police interrogation.